DURATION

 Before shifting the project focus to designers of all backgrounds, my initial capstone project idea was to focus on Asian and Asian American creatives due to the lack of representation in the field based on online research.

-I wanted to see what opportunity areas I could tackle and based on these findings, my initial research question was why is it difficult for Asian and Asian Americans to break through the creative industry?
+I wanted to see what opportunity areas I could tackle since I am a member of the demographic as well, and based on these findings, my initial research question was why is it difficult for Asian and Asian Americans to break through the creative industry?

 Concept Mapping

 To delve deeper into my research question, I looked into what resources already existed in the Asian creative sphere.
-I drew concept maps for the Asian Creative Network and the Asian Creative Collective to understand how these communities promote networking and opportunities amongst the group members.
+I drew concept maps for the Asian Creative Network and the Asian Creative Collective Facebook groups to understand how these communities promote networking and job opportunities amongst the members.

 Summary: While the Asian Creative Network and the Asian Creative Collective are great resources for Asian/Asian American creatives, there seems to be a difficulty within the community in creating deeper connections due to the large number of members.